 Policy & Regulatory Environment

-The vast majority of the world’s poor still have little access to housing finance and their nations’ policy and regulatory environments do little to correct this situation.
-DIG applies best practices and provides governments and regulators with technical assistance to foster more enabling financial sector environments throughout the world.
+The vast majority of the world’s poor still have little access to housing finance.
+Yet governments worldwide typically struggle with adjusting policy and regulatory environments to correct this situation.
+DIG has helped define best practices in housing finance and provides governments and regulators with technical assistance to foster more enabling financial sector environments throughout the world.

 Municipal Finance & Cost Recovery

 DIG experts work with local and national authorities to assess the feasibility of municipal bond floatation and to determine how municipal finance initiatives can be leveraged to support development objectives, such as slum improvement.

 Small and community-based infrastructure financing differs significantly from mainstream microfinance and more formal municipal finance schemes.
 DIG works with local stakeholders to design innovative and appropriate financing mechanisms for small and community-based infrastructure.

 Nearly all governments intervene in housing finance markets, primarily for social and political reasons.
 In general, DIG believes that subsidies should be specific, measurable, achievable, relevant, and time phased (SMART).
 Good MFIs should arguably be experts at assessing the financial circumstances of households in developing countries to determine if they are eligible for state subsidies.
 DIG provides financial institutions with technical assistance to understand how government subsidies work, identify the eligible clientele, and offer the services needed to access this assistance.

 Partnerships between public agencies or local governments and private entities leverage mutual skills and interests.
 DIG works with stakeholders to find common ground and to structure viable financial arrangements.